Gas Station (TypeScript)

 Required setup

 You'll need a Testnet Gas Station fund with APT in it in order to sponsor transactions.
-See guidance on creating a fund and adding APT in our FAQ.
+We have guidance on creating one in the Aptos Gas Station page of our Help Center.
+When you make a Testnet fund we deposit some APT in it so you can start testing immediately.

 2. Clone the github repo and install dependencies